LandSandBoat/lsb-wiki/Frequently-Asked-Questions.md

 Keep in mind that we haven't completed all content up to 2007, so a full implementation of content from 2017 with mods on top isn't coming any time soon.
 </details>

+## Why is the airship flying over Sauromugue Champaign skidding along the ground like a land speeder?
+It's a feature, not a bug 👀